Mesayah/amw-ool/README.md

 When executed without synchronization the counter never reaches expected value (10000) if executed on multicore procesor.

 ## WebScraping
-The program downloads content of a given Wikipedia page.
+The program downloads content of a given Wikipedia page (only Polish).

     webscraping/build/install/webscraping/bin/webscraping <wiki keyword>

 where `<wiki keyword>` is searched keyword, eg.

-    webscraping/build/install/webscraping/bin/webscraping Poland
+    webscraping/build/install/webscraping/bin/webscraping Polska

-will search for "Poland" wiki page and print its content.
+will search for "Polska" (eng.
+"Poland") wiki page and print its content.

 ## Messaging
 The program uses RabbitMQ for asynchronous message sending.